 Please consult the online guidance and refer to a recent issue to familiarize yourself with Journal conventions and layout.
 Attention to these and other details will speed publication.
 Manuscripts should be written in UK English using the spelling of the Concise Oxford Dictionary and should as far as possible be comprehensible to the non-specialist reader.
 They should be concise and focused on the scientific hypothesis and objectives.
 Research Papers and Research Communications must be completely comprehensible without reference to any Supplementary File; what was done and what was found must be fully apparent.
-However, the detailed methodological descriptions or cited methodologies required to allow repetition must be given in the Supplementary File, and not in the manuscript.
-Similarly, data that is methodological egitabular description of a diet) or that is supportive of the conclusions without being essential to them must be given in the Supplementary File.
+However, the detailed methodological descriptions or cited methodologies required to allow repetition must be given in the Supplementary.
+File and pat in the memberoit.
+Simplementary, File and pat in the memberoit. detailed Their bodiogical descriptions of cited Their bodiogies required to allow Peptinion Thiss be given in the Supplementary File, and not in the manuscript.
+Similarly, data that is methodological (egitabular description of a diet) or that is supportive of the conclusions without being essential to them must be given in the Supplementary File.
 Formatting should include double spaced and consecutively numbered lines, standard margins and an appropriate font of appropriate size.
-Do not hyphenate words at the end of a line unless a hyphen is to appear in the printed text. hyphen is to appear in the printed text.
+Do not hyphenate words at the end of a line unless a hyphen is to appear in the printed text.